Bündner Wirren: Catholic response

 Emboldened by the murder of Pompeius Planta, the Protestant forces in the Three Leagues assembled an army to retake the Valtellina and other subject lands.
 The army was thrown together from a number of villages and was poorly armed and led.
 They slowly marched toward Bormio.
 However, before they even reached the town, the army disintegrated and the remnants returned to the Leagues.
 This attempted invasion gave the Spanish and Austrians an excuse to invade the Leagues.
 By the end of October, Spain and Austria had occupied all of Graubunden.
 The allied Swiss Confederation was divided along religious lines and only Bern and Zurich sent help.
 The Catholic central Swiss cantons intervened under the abbot of Disentis on the side of the Spaniards and Austrians.
 In January 1622, Graubünden had to cede the Müstair, the Lower Engadine, and Prättigau valleys.
 The treaty also forbade the Protestant religion in these valleys.
 In response, in 1622, the Prättigau valley rebelled against the Austrians and drove them out of the valley.
 The Austrians invaded the valley twice more, attempting to reimpose the Catholic faith, in 1623-24 and 1629–31.

-In 1622 the Catholic Congregation for the Evangelization of Peoples appointed the Capuchins to spread the faith in the region.
-On 24 April 1622, the leader of the Capuchin mission, St. Fidelis of Sigmaringen, was murdered by Protestant peasants while on his way from Sewis to Grüsch near Chur.
+In 1622 the Catholic Congregation for the Evangelization of Peoples appointed the Capuchins to spread Catholicism in the region.
+On 24 April 1622, the leader of the Capuchin mission, Fidelis of Sigmaringen, was murdered by Protestant peasants while on his way from Sewis to Grüsch near Chur.
 His death ended the first Capuchin missionary effort.
 A second attempt to convert Misocco and Calanca was undertaken by the Capuchins in 1635.

 In 1623 the Leagues entered into an alliance with France, Savoy, and Venice.
 Cardinal Richelieu saw the Valtellina as an opportunity to weaken the Spanish.
 Jürg Jenatsch and Ulysses von Salis used French money to hire an 8,000 man mercenary army and drive out the Austrians.
 The peace treaty of Monzon (5 March 1626) between France and Spain confirmed the political and religious independence of the Valtellina.
 In 1627 the French withdrew from the Valtellina valley, which was then occupied by Papal troops.
 Starting in 1631 the League, under the French Duke Henri de Rohan, started to expel the Spaniards.
 However, Richelieu still did not want to hand the valley over to its residents.
 When it became clear that the French intended to remain permanently in the Leagues, but would not force the Valtellina to convert to Protestantism, Jürg Jenatsch (now a mercenary leader) converted in 1635 to the Catholic faith.
 In 1637, he rebelled and allied with Austria and Spain.
 His rebellion along with the rebellion of 31 other League officers forced the French to withdraw without a fight.